The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Quasi-stationary geometry and localized Polyakov sector

 \subsection{Solution structure and horizon regularity}

-The equations derived from \eqref{eq:localized_action} form a closed ODE system for $(f,X,\psi)$ that admits first integrals and a reduction to quadratures.
-Regularity of the renormalized stress tensor on the appropriate future Kruskal horizons (black hole and cosmological) imposes state-dependent boundary conditions consistent with the Unruh–de~Sitter state.
-These conditions fix the state functions $t_\pm$, equivalently the conserved EF flux $\mathcal J$, yielding an adiabatic (quasi-stationary) solution that is exact at leading order in slow time.\footnote{In conformal gauge, the renormalized stress tensor depends on two state functions $t_\pm$ that encode the choice of quantum state (Boulware, Hartle--Hawking, or Unruh).
-In a stationary patch these are constants related by $\mathcal J=(N/48\pi)(t_+-t_-)$ in our normalization, so specifying the flux $\mathcal J$ is equivalent to fixing $(t_+,t_-)$.} The instantaneous geometry is parametrized by the Casimir (mass) and flux, e.g.\ $(M,\Lambda,\mathcal J)$, and continuously deforms the classical SdS spacetime while maintaining a radially conserved energy flux across the static patch.
-The first-integral structure and explicit quadratures are given in Appendix~\ref{app:quadratures}, and the finiteness of the backreacted curvature invariants in the backreacted geometry is verified in Appendix~\ref{app:curvature}.
+The quasistationary solution is characterized by the Casimir mass and by the conserved SRG flux $\mathcal J$.
+Regularity of the renormalized stress tensor on the appropriate future Kruskal horizons (black hole and cosmological) imposes state-dependent boundary conditions consistent with the Unruh--de~Sitter state.
+These conditions fix the state functions $t_\pm$, equivalently the conserved EF flux $\mathcal J$, yielding an adiabatic (quasi-stationary) solution at leading order in slow time.\footnote{In conformal gauge, the renormalized stress tensor depends on two state functions $t_\pm$ that encode the choice of quantum state (Boulware, Hartle--Hawking, or Unruh).
+In the convention of Eq.~\eqref{eq:stressall}, the Unruh--de~Sitter choice $t_+=\kappa_b^2/4$ and $t_-=\kappa_c^2/4$ gives $\mathcal J=N(\kappa_b^2-\kappa_c^2)/(48\pi)$, so specifying the flux $\mathcal J$ is equivalent to fixing $(t_+,t_-)$.} The instantaneous geometry is parametrized by the Casimir (mass) and flux, e.g.\ $(M,\Lambda,\mathcal J)$, and continuously deforms the classical SdS spacetime while maintaining a radially conserved energy flux across the static patch.
+The static no-flux constraint and the mass-loss balance are summarized in Appendices~\ref{app:quadratures} and~\ref{app:EF}, respectively, and the finiteness of the backreacted curvature invariants is discussed in Appendix~\ref{app:curvature}.